-John Hayes Hammond Jr. was resourceful man.
-As a little boy he visited Edison’s laboratory with his wealthy father, and South African mining magnate, John Hays Hammond Sr. The young Hammond Jr. pestered Edison with so many questions that Edison took him under his wing and acted as his mentor, remaining his friend until Edison’s death.
+John Hayes Hammond Jr. was a resourceful man.
+As a little boy he visited Edison’s laboratory with his wealthy father John Hays Hammond Sr, a South African mining magnate.
+The young Hammond Jr. pestered Edison with so many questions that Edison took him under his wing and acted as his mentor, remaining Hammond’s friend until his death.

 Hammond would indeed follow in the inventor’s prolific footsteps becoming second – to Edison himself – for the most invention patents filed.
 Hammond served on the board of RCA, and did significant work on remote control via radio waves, earning him the title “the father of remote control.”
 (Technically, that honor belongs to Nikola Tesla.)